autonomical1/ObsidianBackup/AP Government/Notes/Federalism and its delicious flavors.md

 - Reasons for Federalism
 	- Customizability and Responsiveness
 		- Brutus I: Federal government can't respond to the needs of the people
-		- allows state governments to respolnd quicker to local needs
+		- allows state governments to respond quicker to local needs
+	- Laboratory Effect:
+		- states can try laws to see if they work before adopting on a national level
-		-
+	- Prevents Ty